elvispolimi/muDock/README.md

 - `adtmol2`

 Note on ligand parsing: `adtmol2` and `mol2` now use muDock's native parser and can be split and parsed in parallel. `adtmol2` still carries extra AutoDock-specific fields, while plain `mol2` remains a generic interchange format.

+`mol2` writing is also available natively.
+The TBB stream frontend and the MPI frontend still assume `adtmol2` input.

 ## Tests